Volunteer teaching with monks in Laos

 Whyshould I do this?

-This is a unique programme that will enable you to become completely immersed in Lao culture.
+This is a unique project that will enable you to become completely immersed in Lao culture.
 Whether you have previous experience teaching or not, you will gain country specific teacher training, enabling you to make a real difference in the classroom.
-The programme leaders are supportive and promote collaboration and team work.
+The project leaders are supportive and promote collaboration and team work.
 With shared resources, team teaching and seamless transitions between volunteers, you will truly feel part of a worthwhile movement to raise English levels in the local community.

-The programme coordinators will be there to support you from the moment you arrive to the moment you are taken back to the airport.
+The project coordinators will be there to support you from the moment you arrive to the moment you are taken back to the airport.
 You will also be assigned a teaching mentor, who will be able to support you with lesson planning.
 The team have been working in Luang Prabang since 2009 and have a lot of experience working with volunteers, local schools and temples

 What is provided